Growing Cello Repertoire

 Seasons of Blight (2021) by Lee Knight and André O. Hoilette (in three movements for Cello Quartet + Poetry)

-Un Niño Imparable (2022)* by Kari Clifton, written for Carlitos Torres (Cello Quintet + Voice)
+Un Niño Imparable (2022)* by Kari Clifton, written for Carlos (Cello Quintet/Octete + Voice)

 Change as a Constant (2022) by Kari Kraakevik (Cello Quartet)